Columbus Construction Accident Lawyer

 An experienced Columbus construction accident lawyer from Slater & Zurz can help you explore all of your legal options after a job site injury.
-We have helped injured workers get their entitled compensation for over 40 years.
+We have helped injured workers get their entitled compensation for over 30 years.
 We know the devastating consequences a construction accident can cause.
 It can completely change both your career and your future.
 If your injury results in a temporary or permanent disability, you may not be able to return to your original job.
 Our attorneys will help you find the highest level of medical care, giving you the best chance at a full recovery.
-But in the event you are unable to return to work, we will advocate on your behalf to recover the compensation you need to get your life back on track.
+But if you cannot return to work, we will advocate on your behalf to recover the compensation you need to get your life back on track.

 Construction Accident Causes and Injuries

 According to the U.S. Bureau of Labor Statistics, approximately 150,000 construction accidents occur annually.
 These accidents can take place in a wide variety of manners, including:

 - Slip and falls – Uneven walkways, wires, wet surfaces, poor lighting, and other hazardous conditions can contribute to slip and fall accidents.

 - Falls from heights – Falling off scaffolding, stairs, ladders, and roofs commonly result in serious injuries.